-11 Great Basketball Movies And Where To Stream Or Rent Them Online
+15 Great Basketball Movies And Where To Stream Or Rent Them Online

-Over the years, there have been dozens upon dozens of basketball movies that cover all sides of the court.
+Over the years, there have been dozens upon dozens of basketball movies and documentaries that cover all sides of the court.
 You have your inspirational feel-good stories about the underdog team lacking in star power, the tales of redemption and new beginnings of former players, and then you have wacky sports comedies that defy logic and reason.
 But with as many streaming services and places to rent movies as there are teams in the NBA, finding your favorite basketball movie is no easy task.

 Well, that's where I come in with this curated list of some of the best basketball movies and where you can find them to stream and rent.
-Below are 11 great movies that feature stories both on and off the court.
-So lace up your shoes, put on your sweatband, and get ready for some of the best basketball movies out there.
+Below are 15 great movies that feature stories both on and off the court.
+So lace up your shoes, put on your sweatband, and get ready for some of the best basketball movies streaming on a number of platforms that are perfect for sports fans and movie lovers alike.

 Hoosiers (1986)

-Making a list of the best basketball movies without including Hoosiers would a criminal disservice to this Oscar-nominated sports classic about a ragtag high school basketball team who won the Indiana state championship in 1954.
+Making a list of the best basketball movies without including Hoosiers would be a criminal disservice to this Oscar-nominated sports classic about a ragtag high school basketball team who won the Indiana state championship in 1954.
 Starring Gene Hackman and Dennis Hopper (RIP), Hoosiers has often been called your father's favorite basketball film, so if you're anything like me, you've seen bits and pieces of this iconic underdog story hundreds of times at this point.
-Do your dad proud and watch it again, will ya?
+Nearly 40 years after its initial release, Hoosiers remains a classic sports movie.

 He Got Game (1998)